jeremybrooks/jinx/README.md

 You can find an example of how to use the Jinx library here: <https://github.com/jeremybrooks/jinxexamples>

-There is an older version of Jinx, build 20110503, found here: <http://jeremybrooks.net/jinx/>.
-Version 0.6.0 and higher are a major rewrite of Jinx.
-They will not be compatible with old builds available on jeremybrooks.net.

 ## WARNING
 Versions prior to 1.0 are in a state of flux and subject to change.
 There is no guarantee that releases before 1.0 will remain compatible with each other.